jpowellstm/data_structures/README.md

 ## Computing in Schools: Building Data Structures with OOP

 A big part of the A-level Computing syllabus has content on different data types.
-Arrays, stacks, queues, linked lists, graphs and tress to name a few.
-Another aspect of the syllabus is object orientated programming.
+Arrays, stacks, queues, linked lists, graphs and trees to name a few.
+Another aspect of the syllabus is [object orientated programming](https://www.educative.io/blog/object-oriented-programming).
 In this post I aim to use an object oirentated approach to build some of these data structures from scratch.
 I will be using Python as a programming language.
 All data structures will be built up from the basic data structures that python contains, i.e., lists, strings and integers.
-I will also be adding in a few software engineeing practices such as unit testing, linting, using test runners,  and task runners.
+I will also be adding in a few software engineeing practices such as [unit testing](https://realpython.com/python-testing/), [linting](https://sourcelevel.io/blog/what-is-a-linter-and-why-your-team-should-use-it), using [test runners](https://realpython.com/python-testing/),  and task runners.
 This post is not inteded to be a tutorial on Object Orientated Programming (OOP) or data structures.
 It is more an illustration of how OOP principles can be applied using structures that should be famiuliar to an A-level computing student.
 I have written a priliminary activity to this one using shapes as a concept.

 This is a summary of all that will be covered